mj1618/stormpath-client-api-guide/source/email_verification.rst

 .. note::

   If the Account's ``status`` was ``UNVERIFIED`` then successfully verifying the email will change the ``status`` to ``ENABLED``.
 However, verifying the email address will not change a status of ``DISABLED`` to ``ENABLED``.

+The way that this would be used by your Client application is that the link in the email would point towards a page in your application, and that page would then relay the ``sptoken`` as part of the ``GET`` to the ``verify`` endpoint.

 **Request**